 Factor V Assay

-This test measures Factor V, a substance involved in
+This test measures Factor V, a substance involved in clotting.
+An

-fibrinolysis, or disseminated intravascular coagulation (DIC).
+breakdown of clots), or disseminated intravascular coagulation (DIC).

 Fibrinogen is a protein made by your liver.
 This test measures

-how much is in your blood.
+how much fibrinogen is in your blood.
 Abnormal results may be a sign of excessive

-Other names for this test include factor I and hypofibrinogenemia
+Other names for this test include factor I and hypo-fibrinogenemia

 Prothrombin Time (PT or PT-INR)

 Prothrombin is another protein produced in your liver.
 The prothrombin

-that affect clotting such as warfarin.
+that affect clotting, such as warfarin.

 Results are given in the number of seconds it takes to clot.

-to compare results of different laboratories.
+ratio (INR) to compare results of different laboratories.

 need a liver transplant.

 Platelets are cells in the blood that help your blood clot.
 You

-may have an abnormally low number if you are on chemotherapy, take certain
+may have an abnormally low number if you’re on chemotherapy, take certain

 medications, or have had a massive blood transfusion.
 Other causes of a low

-platelet count are celiac disease, vitamin K deficiency,
+platelet count are celiac disease, vitamin K deficiency, and leukemia.

 An abnormally high number of platelets may be caused by anemia,

-primary thrombocythemia, or chronic
+primary thrombocythemia, or chronic myelogenous leukemia.